Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

   your ST for _melee_ attacks that allow _no_ active defense.
 That means they can't see you coming: they're unconscious, or you start your turn behind them, or you're invisible, or you're in a social situation where they didn't expect you to attack.
-This is much closer to the restrictions placed on the AD&D thief's backstabs than the conditions for getting combat advantage in modern D&D. You need to put in the work to get one of these maybe once per fight, but the extra damage will be worth it.
+You need to put in the work to get into one of these situations maybe once per fight, but the extra damage will be worth it.

 - **Gizmos** (5 points/each): Each Gizmo lets you pull one small item out of thin air per session.
 This can be either something you have on your sheet but